801DevLabs/mls-vue-frontend/README.md

 Follow the steps in the readme to install Docker, seed the datastore and get the Nexus server live on localhost port 4000.

 ## Step 2: Access the live website
-Once the GraphQL server is live, access the Netlify Vue.js front end by visiting [this link.](https://hardcore-wilson-ed5b2a.netlify.com/rest)
+Option one: Visit the live Netlify site by visiting [this link.](https://hardcore-wilson-ed5b2a.netlify.com/rest)

-The website will load the RESTful API.
-You can toggle between the RESTful API and the GraphQL API on the top of the website.
+Option two: Run the project locally by cloning this repo and running npm run serve.

-Alternatively, you can run this Vue.js project locally by cloning the repo and running npm run serve.
+The toggle navigation at the top of the site allows you to toggle between RESTful API and GraphQL pages.

 ## Step 3: Access the RESTful API Endpoints